ivan-markov-666/ai-youtube-channel/README.md

 4. Install Playwright.
 You can do that by running `npx playwright install` in the project folder.

 ## How to use the project
+### Before you start using the project, lets understand what is the process of creating a video
+1. Generate text content using AI.
+2. Convert the text to speech using AI.
+3. Add randomly selected background music.
+4. Add randomly selected videos to the audio.
+### Use the project
 I. Automatically generate text content (that will be used for the video).
 1. First we need to generate text content.
 To do that, we need to provide a topic for what content we want to generate.
-You can add your own topics in the `.\01.precondition\scenarious\topics.txt` file.
+You can add your own topics in the `.\01.generateTextContent\topics.txt` file.
 The file need to follow the next format:
 - topic:
 - Theme: